Digital camera: History

 The Cromemco Cyclops was an all-digital camera introduced as a commercial product in 1975.
 Its design was published as a hobbyist construction project in the February 1975 issue of Popular Electronics magazine.
 It used a 32×32 metal–oxide–semiconductor (MOS) image sensor, which was a modified MOS dynamic RAM (DRAM) memory chip.

 Steven Sasson, an engineer at Eastman Kodak, built a self-contained electronic camera that used a monochrome Fairchild CCD image sensor in 1975.
 Around the same time, Fujifilm began developing CCD technology in the 1970s.
-Early uses were mainly military and scientific; followed by medical and news applications.
+Early uses were mainly military and scientific, followed by medical and news applications.

 The first filmless SLR (single lens reflex) camera was publicly demonstrated by Sony in August 1981.
-The Sony “Mavica” (magnetic still video camera) used a color striped 2/3” format CCD sensor with 280K pixels, along with analogue video signal processing and recording.
-The Mavica electronic still camera recorded FM modulated analog video signals on a newly developed 2” magnetic floppy disk, dubbed the “Mavipak”.
-The disk format was later standardized as the “Still Video Floppy”, or “SVF”.
+The Sony Mavica (magnetic still video camera) used a color-striped 2/3" format CCD sensor with 280K pixels, along with analogue video signal processing and recording.
+The Mavica electronic still camera recorded FM-modulated analog video signals on a newly developed 2" magnetic floppy disk, dubbed the "Mavipak".
+The disk format was later standardized as the "Still Video Floppy", or "SVF".

-The Canon RC-701, introduced in May 1986, was the first SVF camera (and first electronic SLR camera) sold in the US.
-It employed an SLR viewfinder, included a 2/3” format color CCD sensor with 380K pixels, and was sold along with removable 11-66mm and 50-150mm zoom lens.
+The Canon RC-701, introduced in May 1986, was the first SVF camera (and the first electronic SLR camera) sold in the US.
+It employed an SLR viewfinder, included a 2/3" format color CCD sensor with 380K pixels, and was sold along with a removable 11-66mm and 50-150mm zoom lens.
 Over the next few years, many other companies began selling SVF cameras.
-These analog electronic cameras included the Nikon QV-1000C, which had an SLR viewfinder and a 2/3" format monochrome CCD sensor with 380K pixels, and recorded analog black and white images on a Still Video Floppy.
+These analog electronic cameras included the Nikon QV-1000C, which had an SLR viewfinder and a 2/3" format monochrome CCD sensor with 380K pixels and recorded analog black-and-white images on a Still Video Floppy.